theiagen/tbp-parser/docs/algorithm/technical.md

 /// html | div[style='float: right; width: 50%; padding: 20px;']

-In the example to the right, we see the `"annotation"` field for a single variant.
+In the example to the left, we see the `"annotation"` field for a single variant.
 This field contains a list of annotations, where each annotation is represented by a dictionary with many different fields.
 Each field in the annotation dictionary is saved as an attribute of an `Annotation` object (if the field is present and has content).

 !!! techdetails "`Annotation` attributes"
-    - `drug`: the drug associated with the annotation (e.g., "bedaquiline")
+    - `drug`: the drug associated with the annotation (`"drug"`)
-    - `confidence`: the WHO confidence level of the annotation (e.g., "Assoc w R")
+    - `confidence`: the WHO confidence level of the annotation (`"confidence"`)
-    - `source`: the source of the annotation (e.g., "WHO catalogue v2")
+    - `source`: the source of the annotation (`"source"`)
-    - `comment`: any comments associated with the annotation (e.g., "Can only confer resistance if genetically linked to a functional MmpL5")
+    - `comment`: any comments associated with the annotation (`"comment"`)

 In this example, this variant confers resistance to both bedaquiline and clofazimine.
 Each annotation is saved to the `VariantRecord` to enable ease of downstream processing.